Last Updated on : 2025-05-29 06:38:53download

 member.
 It refers to the coordinates of the boundary points of the room partition.

-The boundary grid coordinate points shall be filled into the memory space sequentially starting from the top-left corner according to the screen coordinate system, and finally returning to the starting point.
-Avoid skipping any points in between, as this might cause errors on the panel.
+Each boundary grid coordinate point shall be filled into the memory space sequentially, starting from the top-left corner according to the screen coordinate system, and finally returning to the starting point.
+Avoid skipping or fitting any points in between, as this might cause errors on the panel.

 Map reporting routine